-on BMW Airhead Motorcycles; recommendations for
+BMW Airhead motorcycles, including recommendations

-Hella-DIN adaptors with USB output for GPS, cameras,
+for Hella-DIN adaptors with USB output for GPS, cameras,

-and other devices for ANY BMW motorcycle.
+and other devices for any BMW motorcycle.

-© Copyright, 2013, R. Fleischer
+© Copyright 2020, R. Fleischer

 NOTE!
 These items have a tiny current drain when plugged-into your bike.
 Thus, if you intend to leave such a type connected all the time, I suggest you wire the socket into the bike so power is ON to the adaptor socket only when the ignition switch is ON; unless you use a Smart Charger most all of the time when not riding the bike.
 You could always install an on-off switch too.
 I have thoroughly tested a number of these.
 Both the 3.3 ampere and 2.1 ampere versions have a no-load drain of about 0.006 to 0.007 ampere.
 The standard 5 volt USB output is solid, well-regulated, and was tested between 11 and 15 volts input at the DIN plug.
-My above tests are ONLY for the BurnsMoto.com items, made by Cliff-top.BurnsMoto.com, previously, was the only source I found in the USA.
-The product is made in Taiwan by Cliff-top who have some models that are not seemingly available in the USA, but BurnsMoto.com have what you likely need.
-I fully tested several of their products.
+These particular tests are only for the https://burnsmoto.com items, made by Cliff-top.
+I have tested some that had nearly 0.020 ampere drain, no load connected.

 An accessory outlet should have, or you should incorporate, a FUSE in the POSITIVE (+) lead.
 That lead (wire) is usually red; this is the lead that goes to the CENTER outlet jack contact.
 The STOCK fuse size was 8 amperes, but most accessory outlets are good for 16 ampere fuses in the circuit if you need that much power.
 Accessory outlets should be wired directly to the battery + terminal unless you have a REALLY GOOD reason to wire it through the ignition switch.
 I suggest wiring the + lead via a fuse directly to the battery, thereby avoiding having to have the ignition switch ON.
-The accessory outlet (can be used as an INLET for a charger) socket (jack) is an excellent place to plug in your battery charger (or heated clothing); thereby avoiding problems with alligator clips, sparks, etc. You wouldn't want the key ON during battery charging, so wiring the outlet to the ignition switch output is not a great idea (unless to the input side of that switch, for a nearby mounting of the outlet).
+The accessory outlet socket, also called a jack (can also be used as an INLET for a charger) is an excellent place to plug in your battery charger (or heated clothing); thereby avoiding problems with alligator clips, sparks, etc. You wouldn't want the key ON during battery charging, so wiring the outlet to the ignition switch output is not a great idea (unless to the input side of that switch, for a nearby mounting of the outlet).
 Use appropriate gauge & insulation wire, & put the fuse holder in a convenient place.
 Some folks have more than one accessory outlet, and one might be 'live' all the time, for some purposes.

 SEE later in this posting about the negative wire!!